l7mp/stunner/docs/examples/TLS.md

 ### If you have your own domain

+We use `nip.io` to "own a domain" in some examples.
+To replace it with your own domain, you must locate the corresponding lines in the specific mediaserver's configuration file and overwrite them.

 > [!NOTE]
 >
+> Although they might look similar, every mediaserver has a different configuration.
+You might need to (re)configure more things in one mediaserver than another.

+> [!NOTE]
+>
-> Do not forget to create a new DNS record pointing to your ingress' IP address!
+> Make sure to set up your Ingress correctly and do not forget to create a new DNS record pointing to your Ingress' IP address!

 ## Installation